Shreyank031/Book-Management-System/README.md

 # Book Management System

-This is a simple RESTful API for managing a collection of books.
+It is a simple RESTful API for managing a collection of books written in Go.

 ## Gin Framework